7-5987077-C-T

 Variant summary

 The NM_000535.7(PMS2):c.1688G>A(p.Arg563Gln) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.000151 in 1,613,784 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a benign outcome for this variant.
-15/21 in silico tools predict a benign outcome for this variant.
+16/22 in silico tools predict a benign outcome for this variant.
 Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
+Another nucleotide change resulting in the same amino acid substitution has been previously reported as Likely benign in ClinVar.
 Another variant affecting the same amino acid position, but resulting in a different missense (i.e. R563L) has been classified as Likely benign.

 Frequency